 Single mothers are incredibly resilient.
 I should know, I was raised by one.

 And it’s this resilience that makes all the difference when it comes to achieving your financial goals.
-Owning your own corner of the world is no exception to this rule.
+Owning your own small space in the world is no exception to this rule.

-For many single income families, the dream of home ownership can seem out of reach.
+For many single income families, the dream of buying your own property can seem out of reach.
 However, there are some simple and important steps you can take today to plan for home ownership and make your dream a reality.

 Here’s how to prepare for home ownership